turgu1/maison/Readme.md

 The application process can change the amount of seconds for the next deep sleep period using the `Maison::set_deep_sleep_wait_time()` function.
 This can be called inside the application `process_state()` function before returning control to the framework.

 As the device will be in a deep sleep state almost all the time, it becomes more difficult for it to get messages from the MQTT broker.
 Messages to be read by the device must then be using Qos (quality of service) of 1 to have them delivered when the device will be ready to receive them (network is running and the message callback is in operation).
 When connecting to the broker, **Maison** will connect with the cleanup flag to false, indicating the need to keep what is in the queue for retrieval after sleep time.
 The MQTT broker uses the client_name as the id to manage persistency.
 As such, it is required to be different than any other device name.
 When no device name is supplied in the config file (empty string), **Maison** uses the mac address as the device name.
-Insure that when us set the device name, it is unique amongst your devices. **Maison** prefix it with "client-" and send it to the MQTT broker at connection time.
+Insure that when you set the device name, it is unique amongst your devices. **Maison** prefix it with "client-" and send it to the MQTT broker at connection time.

 The ESP8266 does not allow for a sleep period longer than 4294967295 microseconds, that corresponds to around 4294 seconds or 71 minutes.